UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/0-prerequisite-knowledge/index.md

 https://handbook.unimelb.edu.au/2024/subjects/actl20004/eligibility-and-requirements

 Excel assumed knowledge
 Because everyone has used Excel before, a challenge in this subject is to start at the right level of assumed knowledge.
 We had to strike a balance between (i) not assuming so much that it is too much work to catch up if you have little experience, and (ii) not assuming enough that no-one draws benefits from the subject, and is bored to death.
 Below, you will find reference to those topics that we will assume are prior knowledge.
-Numbers correspond to Chapters of (**EE19?**) (see “Subject Resources” below).
+Numbers correspond to Chapters of Slager and Slager (2020) (see “Subject Resources” below).

 It is strongly recommended that you review those topics, including, but not limited to, those “semi-beginner” topics that are singled out with bullet points.